A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-1. Fill a glass beaker with water.
+1. Fill the glass beaker approximately halfway with water.

 3. Add a drop of food coloring to the oil.
+Observe the behavior of the food coloring within the oil layer.

-6. Place the oil in a test tube.
+6. Place the collected oil in a test tube.
+Observe the appearance of the oil.

 Significance: